Binance Coin Wallets: Top 10 Safest Places to Store BNB

 Another really popular multicurrency wallet that supports the Binance Coin (as well as over 100 other cryptocurrencies) is the Exodus wallet.
 This is available on both Desktop and mobile versions.
 It is also one of the original multicurrency wallets having been founded in 2016.

 Something that I really like about the Exodus wallet is its seamless user interface.
 It also syncs with the desktop and mobile versions so you can manage your numerous crypto assets across the different devices.
 You can also use it with a Trezor device (although not for BNB unfortunately).

-Like with Atomic wallet, you also have a ShapeShift integration.
+You also have a ShapeShift integration.
 This means that you can exchange your Binance Coin for any other of the supported coins on the exchange.
-It is worth noting, however, that the Exodus developers do apply a small spread to this conversion in order to fund the wallet’s development and support.
+It is worth noting, however, that the Exodus developers do apply a small spread to this conversion in order to fund the wallet's development and support.

 On this point, Exodus offers human support 24 hours a day 7 days a week.
 If you have any queries about the wallet you can raise a ticket and they will try to get back to you within a day.

 Exodus has been developed by JP Richardson and Daniel Castagnoli who have been with the wallet since the beginning.
 On this point, the wallet is not fully open source although there are numerous components that have been made open source.

 Coinomi was considered to be one of the top mobile wallets for years, and recently they’ve added a desktop version of their popular wallet.
 Both mobile and desktop versions can be used to store BNB and over 1,500 other cryptocurrencies.

 The mobile version is available for both Android and iOS devices, and the desktop version has been released for Windows, Mac, and Linux operating systems - so you are pretty well covered.